Sustainability & Recycled Cotton

 - The process of recycling can divert many products from landfills.
 According to the Council for Textile Recycling, annual textile waste is estimated to equal 25 billion pounds.1

 - The amount of energy, water, and dye use is reduced from using a product that has already been processed.
-The savings are achieved through offsetting production of new materials.
+The savings are achieved through offsetting the production of new materials.
 Since recycled cotton yarns most commonly are sourced from pre-consumer textile scraps that are sorted by color, the yarns are already dyed.

-- The CO2 and fossil fuel emission savings can be partially offset from using existing materials.
-However, the collection, processing and shipping of cotton scraps or clothing can reduce or neutralize some of these savings.2
+- The CO2 and fossil fuel emission savings can be partially offset by using existing materials.
+However, the collection, processing, and shipping of cotton scraps or clothing can reduce or neutralize some of these savings.2

 - Cotton must be blended with other fibers to be made into new yarn for strength and durability, and therefore cannot continuously be recycled.

-- The content of recycled cotton will depend on end-use application.
+- The content of recycled cotton will depend on the end-use application.
 Any amount of recycled product will impact the yarn and fabric properties such as evenness, strength, and uniformity.

 - Recycled yarn cost is generally higher than standard, virgin cotton yarn costs, and could possibly be cost-prohibitive.